 The Made in Italy merchandise mark underscores the international uniqueness of Italian goods in four traditional industries: food, fashion, furniture, and mechanical engineering (such as the manufacture of automobiles and other motorized vehicles, industrial design, machinery, and shipbuilding), which are known in Italy as le quattro A ("the four As"): abbiglaimento (clothing), alimentare (food), arredamento (furniture and design), and automazione (automation).
 Italian products in these fields and others have come to be associated with high quality, specialization, differentiation, and elegance, and carry strong links to famous Italian industrial districts and makers.
 They are often connected with the concept of luxury.

 Throughout the 2022-23 academic year, the Center for Italian Culture will explore the history of this merchandise mark, the industries and personalities that have driven it, its worldwide cultural impact, and its future, through a series of events including dinners, films and lectures.

-Coming in April: "Formaggio Formidabile" with Fred Plotkin
+"Formaggio Formidabile" with Fred Plotkin on Thursday, April 27

-Fred Plotkin, co-author of the just-published Rick Steves Italy for Food Lovers, will lead this guided tasting of classic Italian cheeses.
+Fred Plotkin, co-author of the just-published Rick Steves Italy for Food Lovers, will lead this guided tasting of classic Italian cheeses at 5:30 p.m.
+Thursday, April 27 in the main lounge at Hammond Hall.
 His talk will discuss six Italian cheeses, their history and usage, and how to correctly taste them for maximum pleasure.
-Ideal wine pairing and sweet or savory accompaniments and a delicious Italian dessert will complete the occasions.
-Additional details, including ticketing information, will be posted soon.
+Ideal wine pairing and sweet or savory accompaniments and a delicious Italian dessert will complete the occasion.

 An Olive Oil Dinner with Giuseppe Taibi